Neitersen: Politics

-The municipal council of Neitersen has 12 elected members and the local Mayor as its chairman.
+The municipal council of Neitersen has 16 elected members and the local Mayor as its chairman.

 Economy and infrastructure

-The B 256 federal highway and a goods line operated by the Westerwald Railway pass through Neitersen.
+The B 256 (federal highway) and the Engers-Au railway, operated by Lappwaldbahn GmbH, former operator Westerwald Railway, pass through Neitersen.
 There are three large industrial companies in the village and one award-winning art-house cinema called the Wied Scala.